videos13606-cell/file-integrity-checker/README.md

 ```csharp
 byte[] hashBytes = SHA256.HashData(fileBytes);
 ```
 That's pretty much it!
-The project is not perfect - it explores a very complex topic in a really simple way, but regardless it's just meant to be a reference for how things work.
-I hope this was helpful to anybody interested in this topic :).
+The project is not perfect - it explores a very complex topic in a really simple way, but regardless it's just meant to be a reference for how things work. :).